sayedmizan1/sayedmizan1/README.md

 - 👀 I’m interested in web development
 - 🌱 I’m currently learning backend
 - 💞️ I’m looking to collaborate on web development company
-- 📫 How to reach me instagram sayed_mizan_
+- 📫 How to reach me instagram sayedmizann

 <!---
 sayedmizan1/sayedmizan1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.